ARROWHEAD STADIUM

 In August 2007, the Chiefs unveiled a massive renovation plan, keeping Arrowhead Stadium up to par with the newest stadiums in the NFL.
 Completed by the 2010 season, renovations and additions included a refurbished club level, restaurants and concession areas, an expanded team store, and a Founders Plaza on the stadium’s north side honoring the former owner, Lamar Hunt.
 This project also included the construction of the Horizons Level atop the upper deck on the south side of the stadium that included a new press box, luxury suites and premium seats.
 No major changes were made to the seating bowl.
 However, the overall capacity decreased to 76,416.
 Located on the lower-level concourse, the 28,000 square-foot Chiefs Hall of Honor, highlights great teams and players, and exhibits artifacts from the Chiefs’ history.
 New HD video/scoreboards replaced the existing scoreboards located above the stands in both endzones.

 Arrowhead Stadium is known as one of the loudest stadiums in the NFL and the Chiefs are known as having one of the best tailgating experiences in the NFL, much like what is found at college football games.
+They’ve also had one of the best teams in the league over the past decade with stars including Patrick Mahomes and Travis Kelce.
+They have won five AFC conference championships and three Super Bowls since 2019.

 Exterior of Arrowhead Stadium, home of the Kansas City Cheifs